hanxiaoshuai/kubernetes.github.io/docs/tasks/run-application/run-replicated-stateful-application.md

 The `xtrabackup` sidecar looks at the cloned data files and determines if it's necessary to initialize MySQL replication on the slave.
-If so, it waits for `mysqld` to be ready and then executes the `CHANGE MASTER TO` and `START SLAVE` commands with replication parameters extracted from the XtraBackup clone files.
+If so, it waits for `mysqld` to be Ready and then executes the `CHANGE MASTER TO` and `START SLAVE` commands with replication parameters extracted from the XtraBackup clone files.